flaturtha/CharlieChan/_serials/mr-binglers-murder-maze-part-8.md

 "I figured it like this," Mr. Bingler said hurriedly, "Reeves was planning to kill you for --- I mean Harvey Wilson was to be murdered --- That is --- !"

 "Go on, please," Wilson said softly.
-"I was to die for a half million dollars of insurance.
+"I was to die for a half million dollars of insurance."

 &middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;END OF PART 8&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&middot;
 {: .center .bold .margin2r}